Variance propagation for density surface models: Previous methods for estimating uncertainty in Density Surface Models

 \section{Previous methods for estimating uncertainty in Density Surface Models}

-Several approaches have been suggested to combine detection function and spatial model predicted abundance uncertainties; we review them briefly here.
+Several approaches have previously been suggested to combine detection function and spatial model predicted abundance uncertainties; we review them briefly here.
 We need to estimate the following:

-where $P$ here is a random variable for the probability of detection and the subscripts indicate the expectation/variance taken over that variable.
-The first part of this can be derived from GAM theory and is detailed below, the second is more tricky.
+where $P$ here is a random variable for the (uncertain) probability of detection and the subscripts indicate the expectation/variance taken over that variable. $\hat{N}(\{\hat{p}_{i};i=1,\ldots,n\})$ is the estimated abundance as a function of estimated detection probabilities.
+The first part of this can be derived from GAM theory as shown in the previous section; the second is more tricky.

-\textbf{Assuming independence. }When $p(\hat{\boldsymbol{\theta}},z_{i})$ is the same for all observations, then $N(\hat{p})\propto1/\hat{p}$, so $\hat{N}$ and $\hat{p}$ are independent.
+\textbf{Assuming independence. }When $\hat{p}_{i}$ is the same for all observations, then $N(\hat{p})\propto1/\hat{p}$, so $\hat{N}$ and $\hat{p}$ are independent.
 The total variance of the abundance estimate can be calculated by combining the GAM variance estimate with the variance of the probability of detection summing the squared coefficients of variation ($\text{CV}(X)=\sqrt{\text{Var}(X)}/\bar{X}$) \citep{Goodman:1960dd}.
 Hence

 When there are not covariates in the detection function we calculate: